SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 1. The string takes the body automaton to state 3.
 2. Once we reach the state 3, we reduce using the addition grammar production.
 3. We now have the head of the production as the input string.
-We confirm that by executing the head automaton using the reduced string and checking whether it reaches state 1.
+We confirm that by executing the head automaton using the reduced string and checking whether it goes to state 1.

 There are gaps between these steps that we need to fill.
 How can we construct a single automaton to execute the above steps.
 We somehow have to do this.
 1. We traverse the body automaton using the input string.